desty2k/QRainbowStyleSheet/README.rst

         import qrainbowstyle

         app = QApplication(sys.argv)
-        app.setStyleSheet(qrainbowstyle.load_stylesheet(style = "deepblue")
+        app.setStyleSheet(qrainbowstyle.load_stylesheet(style="deepblue")

 What is new?
 ------------

-Starting with new package name, I added possibility to design and build your own stylesheet.
+Starting with new package name, I added frameless widnows and possibility to design your own stylesheet.
 I added few new SVG icons such as title bar icons.

-New module with frameless windows has been added.
-In v0.6 I added widget subpackage with widgets designed to work with QRainbowStyleSheet.
+- 0.6 - widget subpackage
+- 0.8 - Windows API support
+- 0.9 - modern style for frameless windows, full support for new color system

 Changelog